-A Barrier Islands & Florida History Road Trip
+4. A Barrier Islands and Florida History Road Trip

 Travel Florida A1A down the coast from Fernandina Beach to Cocoa Beach for a beachside road trip like no other.
 From picturesque beachside communities to isolated barrier islands to the Kennedy Space Center and a colorful surf shop, these 210 miles deliver a Florida east coast sampler platter.